 Priverno is the Italianized name of Privernum, a town conquered by the Romans in 329 BC and abandoned in the VIIIth century because of Saracen raids.
 Its inhabitants founded a new town called Piperno, on a low hill separating the valley of the Amaseno River from the coastal plain.
 In 1928 the name of the town was changed.
 This occurred to other medieval towns which were renamed with more or less appropriate references to their Roman origin (Corneto became Tarquinia, Toscanella Tuscania, Lavinia Lanuvio, etc.).

-View over the Amaseno River valley and the towns of Roccagorga (left - on the road to Carpineto) and Maenza (right)
+View over the Amaseno River Valley and the Lepini (Volscian) Mountains with the towns of Roccagorga (left - on the road to Carpineto) and Maenza (right)

 Priverno does not have a view over the coastal plain, but towards the valley where the ancient town was located.
 It was not the only town founded by its inhabitants when they had to find a safer location in which to settle.
 Some of them went as far as Sonnino.